-It’s not that we can’t do a bottled water comparison, describe their characteristics, provide an analysis and outline the treatment process.
+When we consult with new clients, almost always the very first question is, “What is the best bottled water to drink?”
+Like you, they are looking for a clear-cut, expert answer.
+But, the truth is, we don’t have one.
+We could offer a bottled water comparison, describe the characteristics, provide an analysis, and outline the treatment process.
 But, when it comes to finding the best bottled drinking water, it’s not as complicated a process as it seems.
-The only determining factor for the best bottled drinking water is your own personal preference.
+The only determining factor for the best bottled drinking water is your personal preference.

 Don’t get me wrong, I am not saying that any type of water is fine for consumption.
-You still want to be sure you are purchasing from a reputable company with a quality product and an efficient delivery service.
+You still want to be sure you are purchasing from a reputable company, with a quality product, and an efficient delivery service.

-In order to decide what the best tasting bottled water is, you need to know your options!
+In order to decide what the best tasting bottled water is, you need to know your options.
 Let’s take a more detailed look at the three bottled water options.

 There are two main types of purified water – distilled and reverse osmosis.

 • Distilled water is the result of a distillation method that boils the water and condenses the resulting steam.

 • Reverse osmosis is treated with an intense filtration process.
 The water is forced through semi-permeable membranes leaving behind minerals and impurities.

 Premium drinking water is a blend of spring water and purified water.
 Premium drinking water gives the consumer the taste benefits of purified water, with the addition of minerals from spring water.
 Together, it is a happy medium and a great starting point.
 Plus, with a reduced mineral content, you can store this type of water longer.